 If you have questions about prescription and supply of medicines after reading the information below, please direct them to the Medicines and Poisons Regulation Branch (Victorian Department of Health).

 To ensure that animals – whether examined physically or remotely – are satisfactorily “under the care of a veterinary practitioner, the owner or their authorised agent must give the veterinary practitioner consent and responsibility for the animal or cohort’s health.
 There must be evidence of the practitioner personally having contact (physical or via technology) with the animal, or group of co-managed animals, for diagnostic and treatment purposes and of assuming responsibility for their diagnosis, treatment and outcome.

 Where a veterinary practitioner provides services to a group of animals, the practitioner should conduct an epidemiological investigation to identify risk factors for disease.
 This could include (but is not limited to) nutrition, housing, movement, preventative treatments, climate and geography, inter-animal and human-animal contact, prior and existing cohort health status.
 Practice notes should be recorded within the enterprise's history to include salient features of epidemiological investigations, with reasons behind the supply or scripting of medications.

 Prescription and supply of medication during a remote consultation must continue to be legal, safe and practical.

-For the full list of matters to take into account when supplying medications, refer to Board Guideline 6: ‘Supply and use of drugs, scheduled drugs and other medications in veterinary practice’.
+For the full list of matters to take into account when supplying medications, refer to Board Guideline 14: Supply and use of veterinary medications.